-I often encounter a variant of this belief in my clients, i.e. that they have a misssion, that they were put on this Earth for a very particular purpose, and that they need to follow a very particular path to accomplish that purpose.
-But it's a path that they cannot seem to discover.
+I often encounter a variant of this belief in my clients, i.e. that they have a mission, that they were put on this Earth for a very particular purpose, and that they need to follow a very particular path to accomplish that purpose.
+But it’s a path that they cannot seem to discover.
 Needless to say, this causes an awful lot of unhappiness and frustration.
 Imagine being assigned to carry out a mission without knowing what the mission is.
-That unhappiness and frustration tends to work against the very process of trying to discover what the path migfht look like., a process that should allow for the openess, the "breathing room," necessary for creativity.
+That unhappiness and frustration tends to work against the very process of trying to discover what the path might look like, a process that should allow for the openness, the “breathing room,” necessary for creativity.

 The danger in the notion that there’s only one truly right answer to the question of “who are you REALLY, and what’s your TRUE mission or purpose?” is that it can push you towards perfectionism; after all, if there’s really ONE thing we’re meant to be doing then we’d better be sure that we’ve chosen correctly, and that all the appropriate boxes are checked.